dlhamilton/AI-DermDiagnosis/README.md

 - What is the business objective requiring a ML solution?

 The business objective is to develop an AI-powered application that assists in the early identification of skin cancer.
-The AI model will differentiate between malignant and benign skin lesions based on images, thereby providing a rapid diagnosis and recommending further medical consultation when necessary.
+The AI model will differentiate between different typesof lesions based on images, thereby providing a rapid diagnosis and recommending further medical consultation when necessary.

 - Can traditional data analysis be used?